uncle-ben-devel/hskanner3d/README.md

-    comet_brightness    is the brighness of the comet effect LEDs and can be from 0.0 to 1.0 comet_r/g/b/w       are the color values of the comet, integers from 0 to 255. comet_sleeptime     is waiting time in seconds in between instances of the animation loop and thus defines how fast the effect will run through the strip.
+    comet_brightness    is the brighness of the comet effect LEDs and can be from 0.0 to 1.0 comet_r/g/b/w       are the color values of the comet, integers from 0 to 255. comet_sleeptime     is waiting time in seconds in between instances of the animation loop and thus defines how fast the effect will run through the strip. photo_light_r/g/b/w are the color values the LED strips will assume before and while taking photos, integers from 0 to 255.
 ```
-*   now you can execute the GUI in a terminal.
-The buttons and tabs should be self-explanatory.
+*   now you can execute the GUI in a terminal or create a desktop shortcut (or modify the one supplied with the repo).
+The buttons and tabs of the GUI should be self-explanatory.
 ```
     python3.7 $HOME/hskanner3d/processing_chain/hskanner3d_gui.py
 ```